2019–20 Manchester City F.C. season: Season review

 On 1 March 2020, City won their third EFL Cup in a row and their fourth in five seasons, defeating Aston Villa 2–1 at Wembley Stadium in the final.

 In March, the season became affected by the COVID-19 pandemic.
 On 10 March, the match between Manchester City and Arsenal, due to be played the next day, was postponed after a number of Arsenal players made close contact with Olympiacos owner Evangelos Marinakis, who had tested positive for infection with the coronavirus, when the two teams had met in the Europa League 13 days earlier.
 On 12 March, it was revealed that three Leicester City players were self-isolating.
 Manchester City also announced that their defender Benjamin Mendy was also self-isolating, after a family member displayed symptoms of the virus.
-Later in the evening, it was then confirmed that Arsenal head coach Mikel Arteta had tested positive for coronavirus.
+Later in the evening, it was confirmed that Arsenal head coach Mikel Arteta had tested positive for coronavirus.
 On 13 March, following an emergency meeting between the Premier League, The Football Association (FA), the English Football League and the FA Women's Super League, it was unanimously decided to suspend professional football in England until at least 4 April 2020.
 On 19 March, the suspension was extended to at least 30 April 2020.
-At the same time the FA agreed to extend the season indefinitely, past the scheduled end date of 1 June.
+At the same time, the FA agreed to extend the season indefinitely, past the scheduled end date of 1 June.

-In late May 2020 the UK Government began to ease the lockdown measures which had been taken to combat the COVID-19 contagion and it was duly announced on 28 May that the Premier League clubs had agreed to play the remaining 92 Premier League fixtures and FA Cup fixtures in empty stadiums and with modified rules to minimize contagion from 17 June 2020.
+In late May 2020, the UK Government began to ease the lockdown measures, which had been taken to combat the COVID-19 contagion, and it was duly announced on 28 May that the Premier League clubs had agreed to play the remaining 92 Premier League and FA Cup fixtures in empty stadiums and with modified rules to minimise contagion from 17 June 2020 onward.
 City restarted the season with a postponed game in hand against Arsenal on 17 June, winning 3–0.
-On 25 June City lost 2–1 away to Chelsea and as a result, Liverpool were confirmed as 2019–20 Premier League champions with seven rounds of games to be played.
-A week later, on 2 July, City were able to assuage some of the disappointment of losing the Premier League title to their rivals when they beat Liverpool 4–0 in a home league match, also avenging November's controversial 1–3 loss.
+On 25 June, City lost 2–1 away to Chelsea, and as a result Liverpool were confirmed as 2019–20 Premier League champions with seven rounds of games to be played.
+A week later, on 2 July, City were able to assuage some of the disappointment of losing the Premier League title to their rivals when they beat Liverpool 4–0 in a home league match, with a fifth goal in stoppage time disallowed by the VAR, also avenging November's controversial 1–3 loss.